 No suspension: Unlike mountain bikes, road bikes typically do not feature suspension.
 Most surfaces covered on a road bike are flat and smooth, not requiring the extra comfort that suspension provides.
 If road bike users do require additional comfort, it's normally in the form of wider tyres or inbuilt compliance to the frame and fork.

-Multiple gears: Road bikes will normally have two cogs on the front crank set and up to 11 gears on the rear cassette providing up to 22 gears.
-The large span of gears allows riders to cover any kind of profile no matter how steep and make riding easy (or hard) if they choose.
+Multiple gears: Road bikes will normally have two cogs on the front crank and up to 12 gears on the rear cassette providing up to 24 gears.
+The large span of gears allows riders to efficiently pedal at both high speeds (descending or fast flats) and lower speeds (climbing).

 These features make travelling large distances on a road bike easier than on other bikes, faster too!